geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 ### Transcript
 ##### **Geohot** [[00:00:00](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=0)]
 Welcome to our weekly Monday meeting.
 Let's get started with company update.
-Okay, a whole bunch of marketing for the tiny box.
+Okay, a whole bunch of marketing for the TinyBox.
 Sent an email out.

 ##### **Chenyu** [[00:00:14](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=14)]
 You asked me to do the Twitter thread?